 F.R.Civ.P.
-15. Amended and Supplemental Pleadings
+15. Amended and Supplemental Pleadings LRCiv 15.1 AMENDED PLEADINGS

-AMENDED PLEADINGS

-- (a) Amendment by Motion.
+(a) Amendment by Motion.
 A party who moves for leave to amend a pleading must attach a copy of the proposed amended pleading as an exhibit to the motion, which must indicate in what respect it differs from the pleading which it amends, by bracketing or striking through the text to be deleted and underlining the text to be added.
 The proposed amended pleading must not incorporate by reference any part of the preceding pleading, including exhibits.
-If a motion for leave to amend is granted, the party whose pleading was amended must file and serve the amended pleading on all parties under Rule 5 of the Federal Rules of Civil Procedure within fourteen (14) days of the filing of the order granting leave to amend, unless the Court orders otherwise. - (b) Amendment as a Matter of Course or by Consent.
+If a motion for leave to amend is granted, the party whose pleading was amended must file and serve the amended pleading on all parties under Rule 5 of the Federal Rules of Civil Procedure within fourteen (14) days of the filing of the order granting leave to amend, unless the Court orders otherwise.

+(b) Amendment as a Matter of Course or by Consent.
 If a party files an amended pleading as a matter of course or with the opposing party's written consent, the amending party must file a separate notice of filing the amended pleading.
 The notice must attach a copy of the amended pleading that indicates in what respect it differs from the pleading which it amends, by bracketing or striking through the text that was deleted and underlining the text that was added.
 The amended pleading must not incorporate by reference any part of the preceding pleading, including exhibits.
 If an amended pleading is filed with the opposing party's written consent, the notice must so certify.

 F.R.Civ.P.
-16. Pretrial Conferences; Scheduling; Management LRCiv 16.1

-PROCEDURE IN SOCIAL SECURITY CASES
+16. Pretrial Conferences; Scheduling; Management LRCiv 16.1 PROCEDURE IN SOCIAL SECURITY CASES

-In all cases seeking judicial review of decisions by the Commissioner of Social Security pursuant to 42 U.S.C. § 405(g), the parties must observe the following briefing procedures, rather than filing motions/cross-motions for summary judgment:
+In cases pursuant to 42 U.S.C. § 405(g) that present an individual claim seeking judicial review of decisions by the Commissioner of Social Security, the parties must observe the following briefing procedures, rather than filing motions/cross-motions for summary judgment: